-- representative, and/or the manufacturer, as appropriate, prior to handling, servicing, or shipping so that appropriate precautions will be taken. - Personal protective equipment-(i) Provision.
+(B) The employer shall ensure that this information is conveyed to all affected employees, the servicing representative, and/or the manufacturer, as appropriate, prior to handling, servicing, or shipping so that appropriate precautions will be taken.

+(3) Personal protective equipment-(i) Provision.
 When there is occupational exposure, the employer shall provide, at no cost to the employee, appropriate personal protective equipment such as, but not limited to, gloves, gowns, laboratory coats, face shields or masks and eye protection, and mouthpieces, resuscitation bags, pocket masks, or other ventilation devices.
-Personal protective equipment will be considered "appropriate" only if it does not permit blood or potentially infectious materials to pass through to or reach the employee's work clothes, clothes, street undergarments. skin, eyes, other mouth, or mucous membranes under normal conditions of use and for the duration of time which the protective equipment will be used. - (ii) Use.
-The employer shall ensure that the employee uses appropriate personal protective equipment unless the employer shows that the employee temporarily and briefly declined to use personal protective equipment when, under rare and extraordinary circumstances, it was professional employee's judgment that in the specific instance its use would have prevented the delivery health care or public safety services or would have posed an increased hazard to the safety of the worker co-worker.
-When the employee makes this judgement, circumstances shall be investigated and documented in order to determine whether changes can be instituted to prevent such occurrences in the future.
+Personal protective equipment will be considered "appropriate" only if it does not permit blood or potentially infectious other materials to pass through to or reach the employee's work clothes, clothes, street undergarments. skin, eyes, other mouth, or mucous membranes under normal conditions of use and for the duration of time which the protective equipment will be used.

+(ii) Use.
+The employer shall ensure that the employee uses appropriate personal protective equipment unless the employer shows that the employee temporarily and briefly declined to use personal protective equipment when, under rare and extraordinary circumstances, it was the professional employee's judgment that in the specific instance its use would have prevented the delivery of health care or public safety services or would have posed an increased hazard to the safety of the worker or co-worker.
+When the employee makes this judgement, the circumstances shall be investigated and documented in order to determine whether changes can be instituted to prevent such occurrences in the future.

-- (iii) Accessibility.
-The employer shall ensure that appropriate personal protective equipment in the appropriate sizes is readily accessible at the worksite or is issued employees.
-Hypoallergenic gloves, glove liners, powderless gloves, other similar or alternatives shall be readily accessible to those employees who are allergic to the gloves normally provided. - (iv) Cleaning, Laundering, and Disposal.
-The employer shall clean, launder, and dispose of personal protective equipment required by paragraphs (d) and (e) of this standard, at no cost to the employee. - (v) Repair and Replacement.
-The employer shall repair or replace personal protective equipment as needed to maintain its effectiveness, at no cost to the employee. - (vi) If a garment(s) is penetrated by blood or other potentially infectious materials, the garment(s) shall be
+(iii) Accessibility.
+The employer shall ensure that appropriate personal protective equipment in the appropriate sizes is readily accessible at the worksite or is issued to employees.
+Hypoallergenic gloves, glove liners, powderless gloves, other similar or alternatives shall be readily accessible to those employees who are allergic to the gloves normally provided.

+(iv) Cleaning, Laundering, and Disposal.
+The employer shall clean, launder, and dispose of personal protective equipment required by paragraphs (d) and (e) of this standard, at no cost to the employee.

+(v) Repair and Replacement.
+The employer shall repair or replace personal protective equipment as needed to maintain its effectiveness, at no cost to the employee.

+(vi) If a garment(s) is penetrated by blood or other potentially infectious materials, the garment(s) shall be removed immediately or as soon as feasible.